TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

    Drop a page on another page to make it a child page

 When you release your mouse, a confirmation message displays offering the option to copy or move the page.
-Select guilable:`Move this item`.
+Select :guilabel:`Move this item`.

 .. _Copy-Pages: